GiordanoGiaccaglia/MyToDo/README.md

 # MyToDo
-Simple sample application to learn more about different Delphi language constructs and interactions with Fireac components
+Simple application to learn more about different Delphi language constructs and interactions with Fireac components

 ## Topics addressed